 North Carolina A&T State University

-TDI’s Communications Access Scholarship Program was set-up to encourage and reward graduating high school seniors who are deaf, hard-of-hearing, late-deafened or deaf-blind propose volunteer activities to improve communication access with-in their communities.
+TDI’s Communications Access Scholarship Program was set-up to encourage and reward graduating high school seniors who are deaf, hard-of-hearing, late-deafened or deaf-blind propose volunteer activities in order to improve communication access with-in their communities.

 Students are recognized for their capacity to lead and serve, as well as their commitment to making a significant impact on their schools and communities.